 Aduna Super-Cacao is also a source of potassium and magnesium, both of which contribute to combatting stress and help you to relax.
 Every single serving provides 15% and 26% Nutrient Reference Value (NRV) of potassium and magnesium, respectively.

 Aduna Super-Cacao also contains 33% NRV of fiber that serves in stimulating your body’s digestive enzymes and better absorption of nutrients.
-This results in a healthy gut and bowel regularity.
+This results in healthy gut and bowel regularity.

 You can read about cacao and its benefits here.

 While the high fiber content in both coconut flour and cacao powder should make you feel satiated, cinnamon also helps in regulating your blood sugar levels.
 Blood sugar control is further reinforced by the flavanols in the cacao powder3.

 In this recipe, I particularly used Ceylon cinnamon as it is the safest cinnamon variant (read more on Ceylon cinnamon here).
 Ceylon is a rich source of antioxidants (65.3%) that neutralize free radicals and prevent or reverse cellular damage.
 In addition, cinnamon may lend a hand in relieving the pain associated with Irritable Bowel Syndrome (IBS) and in lowering blood lipids(fats)4.

 Low-Carb Keto Recipe